endurtech/css-ready-classes-gravity-forms/readme.txt

 = 2.7.0 =
   * Added a convenient 'Clear classes' link to the top of the popup.
 This removes all previously entered CSS Ready Classes from the 'Custom CSS Class' field.
-  * Tested against the latest beta version (2.5 beta 1) of the new Gravity Forms plugin.
+  * Tested against the lastest beta version (2.5 beta 1) of the new Gravity Forms plugin.
   * Various code improvements, minification and styling updates.

 = 2.6.1 =